 Preheat oven to 375°F. Line a large baking sheet with parchment.

-Meanwhile, melt butter with the oil in a large skillet over medium-high heat.
-Add onion, apple, shallot and celery and cook, stirring often, until the vegetables are tender, adding 1 to 2 tablespoons of water to prevent from browning too quickly if necessary, 8 to 10 minutes total.
+Meanwhile, melt butter with oil in large skillet over medium-high heat.
+Add onion, apple, shallot and celery and cook, stirring often, until the vegetables are tender, adding 1 to 2 Tbsp water to prevent from browning too quickly if necessary, 8 to 10 minutes total.
 Let cool slightly.